Love Is All Around: Wet Wet Wet version

-Richard Curtis approached Scottish band Wet Wet Wet about recording a cover song to soundtrack his film Four Weddings and a Funeral.
+Richard Curtis approached Scottish band Wet Wet Wet about recording a cover song to soundtrack his 1994 film Four Weddings and a Funeral.
 The band got to pick between three choices of songs, the other two being "I Will Survive" by Gloria Gaynor and "Can't Smile Without You" by Barry Manilow.
-Singer Marti Pellow related that the decision to pick "Love is All Around" was an easy choice "because we knew we could make it our own".
-The song, which has a different introduction from the Troggs' version, was released on 9 May 1994.
+Singer Marti Pellow related that the decision to pick "Love Is All Around" was an easy choice "because we knew we could make it our own".
+The song, which has a different introduction from the Troggs' version, was released on 9 May 1994 by The Precious Organisation.
+Its accompanying music video was directed by Marcus Nispel and filmed in New York City.
+"Love Is All Around" was nominated in the category for Best Single at the 1995 Smash Hits Awards.

+Reg Presley famously spent some of his songwriting royalties on crop circle research.
+In 2004, Pellow told the Daily Record, "We did everybody's head in the summer of 1994."
+Nevertheless, Pellow said, "I still think it's a brilliant record.
+Its strength is its sheer simplicity.
+Any band would give their eye teeth to have a hit record like that.
+I'm very proud of it."
+Pellow also recorded his own version of the song for inclusion on his 2002 album Marti Pellow Sings the Hits of Wet Wet Wet & Smile.

 Critical reception

-Larry Flick from Billboard wrote, "Grinding rock ballad is etched with crunchy chords and vocals that conjure up memories of various old '60s pop favorites.
+Larry Flick of Billboard magazine wrote, "Grinding rock ballad is etched with crunchy chords and vocals that conjure up memories of various old '60s pop favorites.
 Pledge-of-love lyrics will tug at the emotions of susceptible teen-age girls, as well as folks who want to relive fond moments from the notable Andie MacDowell film."
-Steve Baltin from Cash Box concluded that "the Scottish quartet have a charm about their music that makes it easy to see why they were chosen for the soundtrack of the surprise hit film.
-Supposedly they’re through conquering the rest of the world and now plan on concentrating on America.
+Steve Baltin for Cash Box felt the Scottish quartet "have a charm about their music that makes it easy to see why they were chosen for the soundtrack of the surprise hit film.
+Supposedly they're through conquering the rest of the world and now plan on concentrating on America.
 With this song, they're on their way."

-James Masterton commented in his weekly UK chart commentary, "Just when you thought all was lost, along comes a record to restore your faith in pop music."
-Pan-European magazine Music & Media deemed it a "sugary ballad", adding, "let's see if Marti Pellow can shake his hips like Reg Presley!"
+In his weekly UK chart commentary, James Masterton said, "Just when you thought all was lost, along comes a record to restore your faith in pop music."
+Chris Roberts for Melody Maker wrote, "Magnificent.
+Gorgeous.
+Sumptuous.
+All the more so because NOBODY agrees with me about the very splendid Wets and the indescribably astute vocalising of the horribly smug Marti Pellow."
+Pan-European magazine Music & Media deemed it a "sugary ballad", adding, "Let's see if Marti Pellow can shake his hips like Reg Presley!"